midas-network/tycho_national_incidence/README.md

 estimate the impact of vaccination programs in the United States, published in the New England Journal of Medicine.

+Raw data at the city/state level are mirrored at [raw/tycho_level1/ProjectTycho_Level1_v1.0.0.csv](https://github.com/midas-network/tycho_national_incidence/blob/main/raw/tycho_level1/ProjectTycho_Level1_v1.0.0.csv).

+Procesed data containing national rates can be found at [process_data/national_incidence_rate_lvl1.csv](https://github.com/midas-network/tycho_national_incidence/blob/main/process_data/national_incidence_rate_lvl1.csv).
+These ratese were calculated by adding all the state or city together per epi week and disease, and then calculating the incidence rate per 100,000 by applying: number of cases divided by the population size, multiplied by 100,000.

 ### Additional Information

 #### Measles